-Split pigeon peas (Cajanus cajan) split-desi chickpea (Cicer arietinum) and split yellow peas (Pisum sativum) are commonly referred to as split yellow peas, although they belong to different species in the bean family leguminosae (Fabaceae).
+Split pigeon peas or Toor Dal (Cajanus cajan) split-desi chickpea or Chana Dal (Cicer arietinum) and split yellow peas or Matar Dal (Pisum sativum) are commonly referred to as split yellow peas, although they belong to different species in the bean family leguminosae (Fabaceae).

 Common Names: Toor dal,Togari bele, Congo pea, Angola Pea, Red gram, No-eye pea, tropical green pea, Gungo pea, Puerto Rico Pea; Pois cajanor or pois d’Angole (French)

-Culinary Use: split pigeon pea is popular in India for making ‘dhal’ or ‘Dal’ and for making a spice blend called ‘Sambhars.’
-In Africa, the dried, split, pigeon pea is also used in sauces and stews.
-Pigeon peas may also be used instead of soya bean to make tempeh or tofu and the sees can also be sprouted.
+split pigeon pea is popular in India for making ‘dhal’ or ‘Dal’ and for making a spice blend called ‘Sambhars.’
+In Africa, it’s used in sauces and stews.
+Pigeon peas may also be used instead of soya bean to make tempeh or tofu and the seeds can also be sprouted.

 The main producer of pigeon pea is India, where it originated, and has been grown and eaten for thousands of years.
 Other major producers in Africa are, Malawi, Kenya, Tanzania and Uganda.
 It’s also grown in the rest of sub-Saharan Africa and Central America.